 Transfer Data¶

-This document describes transferring data between a local computer (client) and HiPerGator (HPG).
+This section describes transferring data between a local computer (client) and HiPerGator (HPG).
 For file sharing on the cluster see Sharing Files

 Tools¶